 Tactic #4: Create controversy

 This one is perhaps one of the most fun tactics to execute.
-It’s tricky to do correctly so be warned!
+It’s tricky to do with your own content correctly so be warned!

 - Create a post on a subreddit promoting your product/app.
 “Hey /r/xxxx I spent 20 hours making this handbag… What do you think?”